guigattidev/drag-and-drop-list/README.md

 ## Instructions

+### Npm

 1. Use the command `npm i -f ` for install all dependencies
 2. Use the command `npm run test -u` for run the tests
 3. Use the command `npm run dev` for run the application
+4. Access in the browser the url `http://localhost:8080`

+### Docker

+1. Use the command `docker build -t react-app .` to build the docker image
+2. Use the command `docker run -d --rm -p 8080:8080 --name react-app-docker react-app` to run the docker container
+3. Access in the browser the url `http://localhost:8080`

 ## Features

-1. Display Task List
+1. [x] Display Task List
-2. Add New Task
+2. [x] Add New Task
-3. Add Subtask
+3. [x] Add Subtask
-4. Mark Task as Completed
+4. [x] Mark Task as Completed
-5. Delete Task
+5. [x] Delete Task
-6. Order Tasks
+6. [x] Order Tasks

 ## Functionalities